Two Short Films by Sheridan Students Part of Canada's Top Ten Film Festival

 “The third and fourth-year films our Bachelor of Animation students create are the result of hours upon hours in the studio honing their skills,” says Ronni Rosenberg, Dean of the Faculty of Animation, Arts and Design at Sheridan.
 “It’s a proud moment for Sheridan and much deserved for these students to see their work recognized in a national showcase of Canadian cinema talent.”

 The Toronto screening of Canada’s Top Ten takes place at the TIFF Bell Lightbox from January 13 to January 26.
 The Top Ten shorts panel will select the student shorts winners for best film in January.
-Ticket info can be found here and more about the festival can be found on social media under #seethenorth and #TIFFTop10.
+More about the festival can be found on social media under #seethenorth and #TIFFTop10.